aukoyy/dotfiles/README.md

 This is a collection of my preferences so as to allow quick setup and continuity between machines I use for development

+# Usage
+cd into this folder
+run `source bootstrap.sh`

+This will copy the needed text into the systems bash files and point to the files in this folder.

 ### Inspiration:
 https://github.com/mathiasbynens/dotfiles

 ## Costemizing the shell:
 ### Special characters: